lukekorthals/canvas-llm-integration/README.md

 4. Copy the `[EXAMPLE]settings.yaml` file and rename it to `settings.yaml`.
 Enter all relevant information in the `settings.yaml` file.

+  Note that assignments in our course had one question pertaining to R and one question pertaining to advanced R / Python.
+  > [!CAUTION]
+  > The `r_quiz_question_id` and `adv_quiz_question_id` are used to identify these subquestions and update the points scored by the student accordingly.
+  > You probably have a different setup and want to change the grading logic inside the `refactor.ipynb` notebook.

 5. Open the `refactor.ipynb`notebook and set the `ASSIGNMENT_NUMBER` to the number corresponding to the number in  the `settings.yaml` for the assignment you want to grade.

 ```yaml